Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     - Copper: 10
     - Iron: 15
     - Stainless Steel: 20
-- *Optional 3rd argument*: A string, the name of the greenhouse type
+- *Optional 3rd argument*: A `ResourceLocation`, the name of the greenhouse type

 ### Example